MarkYu98/Ataxx_Desktop/README.md

 Have fun!

 ## About the Project
 This is a assignment project for my Introduction to Computing class at Peking University.
-(Although the original requirement for this assignment does not include a GUI and multiple level of AIs) This version provides 4 levels of AI to play with (Of course man-to-man game is also available).
+(The original requirement does not include GUI and multiple levels of AIs, I further developed these features) This version provides 4 levels of AI to play with (Of course man-to-man game is also available).

 Available for Windows/macOS (compiled and tested), should be able to transplant to iOS, Android, etc.